shinywhitebox/planner-docs/src/manual/concepts/plans.md

 ---
 {%section "Plans" %}

-*Plans* are the glue that holds *People*, *Roles* and a time period together.
+*Plans* are the glue that hold *People*, *Roles* and a time period together.
 A plan is used to generate a roster/schedule.
 It's also where all the cool stuff happens :)

 ### How it works